rsp83/Python_lab/README.md

     9.Remove duplicates from a list: Write a Python program that asks the user to enter a list of numbers, and then removes any duplicates from the list and prints the resulting list.DONE<BR>

+    10. Write a Python script that reads a text file and counts the number of words in it.
+The script should take the file name as an input and print the word count to the console.<br> DONE

+    11.Write a Python function that takes a list of integers as an input and returns a new list that contains only the even numbers from the original list.
+The function should not modify the original list.<br>

+    12.Write a Python script that reads a CSV file and calculates the sum of all the values in the second column.
+The script should take the file name and the column index as inputs and print the sum to the console.<br>

+    13.Write a Python function that takes a string as an input and returns a new string with all the vowels removed.
+The function should be case-insensitive, so that it removes both uppercase and lowercase vowels.<br>

+    14.Write a Python script that reads a JSON file and prints the value of a specified key to the console.
+The script should take the file name and the key name as inputs.<br>